-If you are interested in joining us for the 2022-2023 school year, you may do so here.
+If you are interested in joining us for the 2022-2023 school year, you may add your child(ren)'s info to our wait list here.

 *Please note - Everest Point will NOT be participating in the My Tech High program.
 We apologize for any confusion.